Who is God’s (Jehovah’s) Witness?

 “Ye are my witnesses, saith the Lord, and my servant whom I have chosen: that ye may know and believe me, and understand that I am he: before me there was no God formed, neither shall there be after me”.

-God’s words to His prophet Isaiah were directed to a specific group of people.
+God’s words to His prophet Isaiah were directed to a specific group of people and not for everyone in general.
+This command was not given to the disciples of Jesus Christ.

 Isaiah 43:1